-In wind energy, wind simulations Wind simulations for wind energy applications are typically performed using two types of models: mesoscale models, which provide wind speed data over spatial scales ranging from a few kilometres to hundreds of kilometres, and microscale models, which operate at smaller scales, from a few metres to approximately one kilometrea few kilometres.
-While these models are complementary, microscale models are particularly useful in capturing wind flow variability in complex terrain, where topographic features, infrastructure or wind farms significantly influence wind conditionsor near structures such as buildings and wind farms.
+Wind simulations for wind energy applications are typically performed using two types of models: mesoscale models, which provide wind speed data over spatial scales ranging from a few kilometres to hundreds of kilometres, and microscale models, which operate at smaller scales, from a few metres to a few kilometres.
+While these models are complementary, microscale models are particularly useful in capturing wind flow variability in complex terrain, where topographic features, infrastructure or wind farms significantly influence wind conditions.

 This study primarily focuses on mesoscale-derived wind speed data, which can be limited in capturing fine-scale flow features in complex terrains or near coastal sites.
 For offshore sites like FINO3, microscale effects are likely negligible.
 However, for coastal sites such as Sola and Lista, and the complex terrain at Bjerkreim, microscale modelling may improve the agreement between simulated and measured wind speeds.
 At Bjerkreim, computational fluid dynamics (CFD) models could help capture complex phenomena, such as flow recirculation and detached downslope flow, which are prevalent in mountainous terrain like Southeastern Norway.

-475 At FINO1, microscale flow simulations may also be needed to model wake effects on wind speed measurements.
+At FINO1, microscale flow simulations may also be needed to model wake effects on wind speed measurements.
 Future studies should investigate the benefits of coupling mesoscale and microscale models to enhance performance metrics at coastal and complex sites.
 The comparison conducted in this study remains valuable because microscale models, while potentially more precise than mesoscale models in complex terrain, depend on accurate initial and boundary conditions that can be provided by the mesoscale models.

-480 6 Conclusions
+6 Conclusions

-This study examines the capability of three wind atlases, NORA3, NEWA, and ERA5, in accurately-modelling wind speed profiles up to 500 m above the surface for wind energy applications.
+This study examines the capability of three wind atlases, NORA3, NEWA, and ERA5, in modelling wind speed profiles up to 500 m above the surface for wind energy applications.
 Reference wind speed profiles were obtained from Doppler wind lidar (DWL) measurements conducted at five distinct sites in Northern Europe.
 These sites encompass diverse topographies such as flat coastal terrain, mountainous regions, and offshore environments.
-The objective of the study is study aims to broaden the validation scope to altitudes critical for large wind turbines and airborne wind energy (AWE) systems.
-This study addresses
+The study aims to broaden the validation scope to altitudes critical for large wind turbines and airborne wind energy (AWE) systems.

-485 the validation scope to altitudes critical for large wind turbines and airborne wind energy (AWE) systems.
 This study addresses a significant challenge in wind energy, as there has been relatively limited investigation into tall wind speed profiles using scanning DWL in profiler modes for wind resource assessment at heights up to 500 m above the surface.